Brief Description of Employees’ and Employers’ Association

 In Luxembourg, the employees’ representation takes place on two levels: mandatory and voluntary.
 The registration of employers and employees in one of the 5 professional chambers is mandatory.
 In addition, both employees and employers can be members of a trade union on a voluntary basis.
-The employees have two general organisations concerning all workers: OGBL (Onofhängege Gewerkschaftsbond Lëtzebuerg) and LCGB (Lëtzebuerger Chrëschtleche Gewerkschaftsbond).
-The main employer association is the UEL (Union des entreprises luxembourgeoises).
-Other sectors have their own trade unions, such as the ALEBA in the financial sector.
+The employees have two general organisations concerning all workers: OGBL and LCGB.
+The main employer association is the UEL, while other sectors have their own trade unions, such as the ALEBA in the financial sector.

 Rights and Importance of Trade Unions

 The rate of employees who are members of a trade union is 30% (2015).
-The trade unions received the right to conclude collective agreements and to represent workers.
+Trade unions received the right to conclude collective agreements and to represent workers.
 The unions provide information and legal counselling in labour law matters and guarantee improvement of the social situation through the work of the staff delegations.
 The legislator has provided 5 professional chambers, including 3 employer chambers and 2 employee chambers including the main chamber: the Chamber of Employees (Chambre des salariés – CSL).
 The key mission of the professional chambers is to safeguard and defend the interests of the professional groups they represent.
 Social peace is the objective in the Luxembourg social model.
 Employment law decisions are often taken after a consensus between employer chambers, employee chambers and government.

 Other Types of Employee Representative Bodies

 Each staff delegate must appoint a health and security delegate and a delegate for equal treatment.
 The health and security delegate has a mission of supervision and observation and the employer must consult the delegate on important subjects of health and security in the workplace.
 The mission of the delegate for equal treatment is to defend gender equality in relation to access to employment, training, promotion, remuneration and working conditions.
 The ITM also assumes additional responsibilities for management and staff delegation relations.